The Mori-Zwanzig formulation of deep learning: Introduction

 This paper is organized as follows.
 In section \ref{sec:modeling} we briefly review the formulation of deep learning as a control problem involving a discrete stochastic dynamical system.
 In section \ref{sec:compositiontransfer} we introduce the composition and transfer operators associated with the neural network.
-Such operators are the discrete analogues of the stochastic Koopman and Frobenious-Perron operators in classical (continuous time) nonlinear dynamics.
-In the neural network setting the composition and transfer operators are kernel integral operators, the kernel being the transition probability density (conditional probability) between one layer and the next.
-In section \ref{sec:MZequations} we present the MZ formulation of deep learning and derive the operator equations at the basis of our theory.
-In section \ref{sec:Projections_1} we study a particular class of projection operators, i.e., Mori's projections \cite{zhu2019generalized}, and derive sufficient conditions under which the MZ memory term of the neural network decays with the number of layers.
-This allows us to approximate the MZ memory term with with just a few term and re-parameterize the network accordingly.
+Such operators are the discrete analogues of the stochastic Koopman \cite{Mezic2019,zhu2020} and Frobenius-Perron operators in classical continuous-time nonlinear dynamics.
+In the neural network setting the composition and transfer operators are integral operators with kernel given by the conditional transition density between one layer and the next.
+In section \ref{sec:trainingParadigms} we discuss {different training paradigms for stochastic neural networks, i.e., the classical ``training over weights'' paradigm, and a novel ``training over noise'' paradigm.
+Training over noise can be seen as an instance of transfer learning in which we optimize for the PDF of the noise to re-purpose a previously trained neural network to another task, without changing the neural network weights and biases.} In section \ref{sec:MZequations} we present the MZ formulation of deep learning and derive the operator equations at the basis of our theory.
+In section \ref{sec:Projections_1} we introduce a particular class of projection operators, i.e., Mori's projections \cite{zhu2019generalized} and study their properties. { In section \ref{sec:fadingMemory} we develop the analysis of the MZ equation}, and derive sufficient conditions under which the MZ memory term decays with the number of layers.
+This allows us to approximate the MZ memory term with just a few terms and re-parameterize the network accordingly.
 The main findings are summarized in section \ref{sec:summary}.
-We also include two appendices in which we establish theoretical results concerning the composition and transfer operators for various types of inter-layer random noise distributions, and different training paradigms.
-In particular, we discuss the ``train-over-weights'' versus the ``train-over-noise'' paradigms and notice that the ``train-over-noise'' paradigm opens the possibility to approximately encode, send, and decode secret messages in a fully trained neural network by choosing the probability distribution of the random noise appropriately.
+We also include two appendices in which we establish theoretical results concerning the composition and transfer operators for neural networks with additive random perturbations, {and prove the Markovian property of neural networks driven by discrete random processes characterized by statistically independent random vectors.}